Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2B/README.md

     }
     ```

 1. Now, we want to execute the babel command from the command line.
 Recall, we could give the full path to node_modules, but this is made easier with the built in npm tool called `npx`.
-Issue this command:
+Issue these commands:
     ```
     npx babel source.js -o source-compiled.js
+    npx babel printHobbies.js -o source-compiled.js
     ```